-If the landlord wishes to serve a “notice in reply”, he should do so within 2 months of the date of service of the notice of the tenant’s claim.
-The failure of the landlord to serve such a notice does not prevent him from negotiating over valuation, nor challenging the validity of the tenant`s notice, although there could be costs consequences for non-service if the matter goes to court.
-Also, if he does not serve a notice he cannot later challenge the extent of the premises he wishes to be included, or excluded, from the claim.
+If the landlord wants to serve a ‘notice in reply’, they should do this within two months of the date of the tenant’s notice.
+If the landlord does not serve a notice in reply, this does not prevent them from negotiating over the valuation or challenging whether the tenant`s notice is valid, although there could be cost consequences if the matter goes to court.
+Also, if the landlord does not serve a notice in reply, they cannot later challenge the extent of the premises they want to be included in, or excluded from, the claim.

-The landlord can require a deposit to be paid of three times the annual rent of the property
+The landlord can ask for a deposit of three times the yearly rent of the property.

-If the tenant`s claim is admitted in the notice in reply, the subsequent procedure is governed by the Enfranchisement Regulations which set out the statutory conditions of sale.
-These run alongside the negotiations to agree the price.
+If the landlord admits your claim in the notice in reply, the procedure to follow is governed by the regulations, which set out the conditions of sale.
+These apply as well as the negotiations to agree the price.

-If there is no agreement on price, the tenant should apply to the First Tier Tribunal (Property Chamber) or the Leasehold Valuation Tribunal in Wales, for a determination of the price who may also deal with a dispute on the terms of the conveyance e.g. the extent of the house or premises or the rights or covenants to be included in the conveyance.
+If you and the landlord cannot agree a price, you should apply to the First-tier Tribunal (Property Chamber), or the Leasehold Valuation Tribunal in Wales, for a decision on the price.
+The tribunal may also deal with any disputes relating to the sale (for example, the extent of the house or premises or the rights or conditions to be included in the sale).

-If the tenant`s claim is not admitted (either in the notice in reply, or by non-service of a reply) he will have to apply to the County Court to assert his right.
+If the landlord does not admit your claim (either in the notice in reply or by not serving a notice in reply), you will have to apply to the county court to buy the freehold.

-As stated above, completion can take place 4 weeks after agreement on the price.
-However, the completion date itself is triggered by a notice, given by either party, specifying the first working day four weeks after giving the notice.
+As explained above, the sale can complete four weeks after the price is agreed.
+However, either you or the landlord can choose the actual completion date by giving the other a notice specifying the first working day four weeks after giving the notice.

-If the tenant fails to comply with the above notice the contract is discharged and the landlord can forfeit the deposit.
-If the landlord fails to comply, the contract is discharged, the tenant does not have to pay the landlord’s costs and his deposit is returned.
+If you do not meet the requests of the default notice, the contract will end and the landlord can keep the deposit.
+If the landlord fails to meet the requests of the notice, the contract will end, you do not have to pay the landlord’s costs, and the landlord will return the deposit.

-In most cases the tenant will wish the contract to be completed so is unlikely to serve a default notice.
-They are more likely to seek to use other remedies such as seeking specific performance of the contract (ie obtaining a court order to force the landlord to complete).
+In most cases, you will want the contract to be completed so are unlikely to serve a default notice.
+If the landlord is not meeting their responsibilities, you are more likely to use other solutions, such as applying for a court order to force the landlord to complete the sale.